-The dishwasher is one of the hardest workers in the modern kitchen, so when it develops a problem, you notice very quickly.
-A typical dishwasher should last between 7 and 12 years.
-But dishwashers often malfunction before that time period.
+A dishwasher is one of the hardest working appliances in the kitchen, so when it develops a problem, you notice very quickly.
+A typical dishwasher should last between seven and 12 years.
+However, dishwashers sometimes malfunction before that time period.

 Getting a repair or replacement can be an expensive endeavor, so many people choose to do the repairs themselves.
 If your dishwasher is giving you problems, you may be able to give it some do-it-yourself love to fix the issue.
-If you choose to go the DIY route, it’s a good idea to gain a bit of knowledge first.
-We’ve compiled a list of some of the more common dishwasher problems, and the potential solutions you can try.
+We’ve compiled a list of some of the more common dishwasher problems and a few possible solutions to try.

 For dishwashers more likely to last, you can also check out our guide for the best dishwashers you can buy.

 Your dishes come out of the dishwasher dirty or covered in residue